manojitnath/manojitnath.com/content/about/index.md

 Hi, I'm Manojit.
 I've spent the last 10 years in cybersecurity helping organizations manage risk, maintain compliance, and strengthen their security posture.
 Currently, I work as a Cyber Risk and Strategy Consultant at Deloitte USI.

-My background spans defensive cybersecurity, including incident response, threat detection, network and system security.
+My background spans defensive cybersecurity, including security analysis, incident response, threat detection, network and system security.
 I have also performed ISO 27001 implementation and internal audits, managed vulnerability management programs, conducted NIST CSF based assessments, along with cyber risk and maturity assessments across industry standards and regulations.

-Lately, I’ve been diving into threat modeling and cloud security, areas I find both challenging and rewarding.
+Lately, I’ve been diving into Cloud Security Architecture and Governance, an area I find both challenging and rewarding.

 This site is where I document my journey.
-I share practical notes from my study and research, write technical articles about topics I find interesting, and post cybersecurity tutorials to help others on a similar path.
+I share notes from my study and research, write technical articles about topics I find interesting, share insights and post cybersecurity tutorials to help others on a similar path.

 Outside of work, I live a simple life.
 I enjoy traveling, exploring new ideas and technologies, playing guitar now and then, and spending quality time with my wonderful wife and daughter.